awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-launchtemplatedata-instancerequirements.md

 The attributes for the instance types\.
 When you specify instance attributes, Amazon EC2 will identify instance types with these attributes\.

-When you specify multiple parameters, you get instance types that satisfy all of the specified parameters\.
-If you specify multiple values for a parameter, you get instance types that satisfy any of the specified values\.
+When you specify multiple attributes, you get instance types that satisfy all of the specified attributes\.
+If you specify multiple values for an attribute, you get instance types that satisfy any of the specified values\.

+To limit the list of instance types from which Amazon EC2 can identify matching instance types, you can use one of the following parameters, but not both in the same request:
++  `AllowedInstanceTypes` \- The instance types to include in the list\.
+All other instance types are ignored, even if they match your specified attributes\.
++  `ExcludedInstanceTypes` \- The instance types to exclude from the list, even if they match your specified attributes\.

 **Note**
 You must specify `VCpuCount` and `MemoryMiB`\.
-All other parameters are optional\.
-Any unspecified optional parameter is set to its default\.
+All other attributes are optional\.
+Any unspecified optional attribute is set to its default\.

 For more information, see [Attribute\-based instance type selection for EC2 Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-attribute-based-instance-type-selection.html), [Attribute\-based instance type selection for Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-attribute-based-instance-type-selection.html), and [Spot placement score](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-placement-score.html) in the *Amazon EC2 User Guide*\.